Practicum Guidelines for BSW Students

 The Practicum Process

-A Planning For Placement Orientation Session is organized in the Fall term for all students planning to begin placement in the following academic year.
-It is intended to give students a general overview of the practicum requirement in the program and the steps involved in successfully receiving a placement.
+A mandatory Planning For Placement Orientation Session is organized in the Fall term for students planning to begin placement in the following academic year.
+The orientation is intended to give students a general overview of the practicum requirement to be ready to apply for placement.

 A mandatory Applying for Placement Orientation Session follows to provide students with an outline of the placement process, the responsibilities of the placement student and the Field Office.
 The on-line database placement application is also discussed.

 Once a placement is secured by the Field Office, students are required to attend the mandatory Beginning Placement Orientation.
 This session provides information about the placement documentation required and an overview of the roles and responsibilities of the student, field instructor and faculty advisor.

 Please review the BSW DIRECT ENTRY or BSW POST DEGREE sections of this website for further information.